-Ramen noodles are a popular and convenient type of meal that is enjoyed by people around the world, however, the amount of protein ramen noodles has is stupidly low.
+Ramen noodles are a popular and convenient type of meal that people around the world enjoy; however, the amount of protein ramen noodles has is stupidly low.

 While they may seem like a quick and simple meal, they can actually be quite unhealthy.